NetX-lab/Offchain-routing-traces-and-code/README.md

 # About the repo

-The repo contains topology information and transaction traces of some offchain networks we collect.
+The repo contains the topology and transaction traces of some offchain networks we collect.
 They are used to evaluate [Flash](https://arxiv.org/abs/1902.05260), a dynamic routing solution we develop for offchain networks.

 The repo also contains our code for both simulation and testbed implementation of Flash, as well as a set of state-of-the-art routing algorithms.

 We hope they would be useful for people who work on offchain networks.

+## About the traces

+The traces are in [here](sim/traces)

 ## Topology
 * Ripple Network (1,870 nodes and 17,416 edges)